pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2014.md

 ## 2014-12-15 08:00:31 - vsvismeista - adding key\/value pair to originally ParseResults Object
 Hi all,

-I have made my first steps in pyparsing - it´s really cool.
+I have made my first steps in pyparsing - itï¿½s really cool.

 But I have a problem without knowing howto solve at the moment:
 After parsing I want to calculate the time-difference of two results and add this result to the original ParseResult.